lifewinning/grimoire.computer/coven/coven-stories.md

 ## The Regional Telepathy Registries Guild

-See also the corresponding [sigil](../sigils/rir/) of RIR cosmology.
+See also the corresponding [sigil](../../sigils/rir/) of RIR cosmology.

 **The Regional Telepathy Registries Guild** exists to allocate Unique Runes to Fiefdoms across five global member regions, and to track and set policies for such distribution.
 This commences under the watchful eye of IANA (and ICANN), who provide the guild with Unique Runes for allocation, and set general protocol.

 With the shortage of Unique Runes v4, and the slow uptake in use of Unique Runes v6, the Regional Telepathy Guilds have come under pressure to revise processes to reflect the v4 shortage.
 Emblematic of this tension is the slow rise of a Merchant subclass, which has emerged on the outskirts of the guild with the purpose of brokering the sale of Unique Runes v4 between Fiefdoms with a surplus and Fiefdoms in need.
 This practice has been met with something between skepticism and outrage by many in the Coven, One of many cracks through which the declining power of the Coven in the face of the Merchant ascent can be viewed.

-Names and Dates of Creation:
+Names and Dates of Registry Creation:

-RIPE: April 1992 | Amsterdam, NL
+RIPE: April 1992, Amsterdam, NL

-AFRINIC: 22 February 2005 | Ebene, Mauritius
+AFRINIC: 22 February 2005 Ebene, Mauritius

-APNIC: 13 January 1993 | Honolulu, HI
+APNIC: 13 January 1993 Honolulu, HI

-ARIN: 18 April 1997 | Chantilly, Virginia
+ARIN: 18 April 1997 Chantilly, Virginia

-LACNIC: 22 August 1999 | Santiago, Chile
+LACNIC: 22 August 1999 Santiago, Chile

 ## The Order of IETF

-The Order of IETF **does not exist.
+**The Order of IETF** does not exist.
 IETF members delight in saying this.

 More accurately, the Order of ISOC shoulders the burden of material existence, doing the emotional and bureaucratic labor that allows the IETF to operate in the liminal realm of shadows, shifting in and out of existence and responsibility.